badeend/EnumClass/docs/json.md

 ```

 #### Discriminator property name
 By default, `System.Text.Json` uses `$type` as the discriminator property name.
-You can still continue to use the `[JsonPolymorphic]` attribute to configure this (and other) settings.
+You can still use the `[JsonPolymorphic]` attribute to configure this (and other) settings.
 For example:

 ```cs
 [EnumClass]